 In Nicaragua, the average lifespan of men who harvest sugarcane is 49 years.
-At the root of these early deaths is an epidemic known as Chronic Kidney Disease of nontraditional causes (CKDnT).
+At the root of these early deaths is an epidemic known as Chronic Kidney Disease of undetermined causes (CKDu).
 In the town of Chichigalpa, often called the “Island of Widows,” 1-in-3 men, mostly cane workers, have end-stage renal failure from this fatal occupational disease that is both a public health crisis and a social injustice.
-In Central America alone, over 20,000 sugarcane workers have died from CKDnT in the past ten years.
+In Central America alone, over 20,000 sugarcane workers have died from CKDu in the past ten years.

 View still images that are part of this ongoing project here.